ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 <a class="cBallerinaButtons subscribeUserForm" href="" id="subscribeUserButtonOS">Submit</a>
 </form>

-Use the form at the footer of this page to subscribe to Ballerina announcements.

 ## Version History

 Please see [Ballerina Downloads page](/downloads/) for Ballerina version history and release notes.